ericontilt/grunt-resxtojson/README.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

-0.3.2 - FIXED Sometimes XML parsing would fail for some elements 0.3.1 - Documentation update
+0.4.3 - Merged pull request regarding grunt peer dependency 0.3.2 - Fixed occasional XML parse error
+0.3.1 - Update documentation
-0.3.0 - First version with desired behavior.
+0.3.0 - Released first version